 Master Gardener Program

-The purpose of the WSU Extension Master Gardener Program is to train volunteers to be effective community educators in gardening and environmental stewardship.
+The WSU Extension Master Gardener program trains volunteers to be effective community educators in gardening and environmental stewardship.
 Master Gardeners provide information generated from research at WSU and other university systems.

 Master Gardener volunteers teach local community members to: